BALTIMORE — The Orioles 2025 season is underway.

 The starting pitching rotation represents the most noticeable shakeup.

-Charlie Morton, a 41-year-old right-handed starter, signed for $15 million over one year.
+Charlie Morton, a 41-year-old right-handed starter, signed a one year deal worth $15 million.

 Over a 17-year career, Morton's pitched for five teams, including in the American League East with Tampa Bay.